Western riding - from ranch work to a prestigious competition sport

 Is western riding more horse-friendly than English riding?

 There is no general answer as to whether western riding is more horse-friendly than English riding.
-Both riding styles can be horse-friendly if they are performed correctly and finely.
+Both riding styles can be horse-friendly if they are performed correctly and finely .
 Western riding focuses on loose, relaxed reins and subtle aids, which is more comfortable for many horses.
-However, horse-friendliness depends not only on the riding style itself but above all on the rider´s technique.
+However, horse-friendliness depends not only on the riding style itself, but above all on the rider 's technique.
 A rider who treats the horse gently and respectfully will ride in a horse-friendly manner in any riding style.

 The training goal in western riding and the importance of horsemanship

 The aim of training in Western riding goes far beyond the purely physical fitness of a horse.
-It revolves around the development of a calm, well-balanced and sensitive horse that is able to respond precisely to the most minimal of aids.
+It revolves around the development of a calm, well-balanced and sensitive horse that is able to react precisely to the most minimal of aids.
 A western horse should not only be physically strong and agile, but also mentally relaxed and able to think for itself.
 The focus of training is on harmonious cooperation between rider and horse, which is promoted by the principle of horsemanship.

 Trust and cooperation between rider and horse

 A central element of Western riding training is the trust between rider and horse.
-A well-trained western horse not only responds to direct aids but also learns to anticipate the rider's wishes.
+A well-trained western horse not only responds to direct aids, but also learns to anticipate the rider's wishes.
 This ability is developed through intensive cooperation in which the horse learns to "read" the rider precisely.
 Through fine, subtle movements and clear communication, the horse builds trust and responds more quickly and precisely to the aids.
 In horsemanship, riders must learn to interpret the horse's reactions and body language correctly and respond to them sensitively.
 Patience and calm communication create a close bond that enables the horse to trust the rider completely.
 This foundation of respect and trust is crucial for successful cooperation and enables the horse to work in a relaxed and concentrated manner.

 Horsemanship